lekhakpadmanabh/Summarizer/README.md

 article = smrzr.Summarizer(url)
 ```

 You can also specify the number of sentences using the optional `num_sentences` (defaults to 4) or specify a `fmt` (defaults to  `'default'`).
 The default extractor is [goose](https://github.com/grangier/python-goose) which works pretty well for most websites.
+You can also specify a custom extractor.

 The article object has been populated with some attributes,